La Femme Nikita (film): Plot

 In prison, government officials fake her death, making it appear that she has committed suicide, and remove her from prison.
 She awakens in a nondescript room, where a well-dressed, hard-looking man named Bob tells her that, although officially dead and buried, she is in the custody of a shadowy government agency known as "the Centre" (possibly part of the DGSE).
-She is given the choice of becoming an assassin, or of occupying "row 8, plot 30", her fake grave.
+She is given the choice of becoming an assassin or occupying "row 8, plot 30", her fake grave.
 After some resistance, she chooses the former and gradually proves to be a talented killer.
-She is taught computer skills, martial arts, and firearms.
-One of her trainers, Amande, transforms her from a degenerate drug addict to a beautiful femme fatale.
+She is taught computer skills, martial arts, and use of firearms.
+One of her trainers, Amande, transforms her from a degenerate drug addict to a femme fatale.
 Amande implies that she also was rescued and trained by the Centre.

 Nikita's initial mission, killing a foreign diplomat in a crowded restaurant and escaping from his well-armed bodyguards to the Centre, doubles as the final test in her training.
-She graduates and begins life as a sleeper agent in Paris (under the name Marie).
-After meeting Marco in a supermarket, the two develop an intimate relationship, although he knows nothing of her real work.
+She graduates and begins life as a sleeper agent in Paris under the name Marie.
+After meeting a cashier named Marco in a supermarket, the two develop an intimate relationship, although he knows nothing of her real work.
 Marco is curious about her past and why she has no family or other friends.
 Nikita invites Bob to dinner as "Uncle Bob".
-He tells stories about "Marie"'s imaginary childhood and give the couple tickets for a trip to Venice, purportedly as an engagement gift.
+He tells stories about "Marie's" fabricated childhood and gives the couple tickets for a trip to Venice, purportedly as an engagement gift.